jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

         an Otolaryngologist could be essential. </p>\n"
   - questions:
     - question: How is the surgery and how long does it last?
-      answer: "<p>The 4 most prominent techniques are that of Branemark, Stella and Warner <em>(Sinus Slot Technique)</em>, the paramaxillary or extrasinusal technique and the ZAGA <em>(Zygoma Anatomy-Guided Approach)</em> technique of Dr. Carlos Aparicio.
-In the classical or Branemark technique, Zygomatic Implants are placed maneuvering through the maxillary sinus, until the zygomatic arch is reached.
+      answer: "<p>The 4 most prominent techniques are that of Brånemark, Stella and Warner <em>(Sinus Slot Technique)</em>, the paramaxillary or extrasinusal technique and the ZAGA <em>(Zygoma Anatomy-Guided Approach)</em> technique of Dr. Carlos Aparicio.
+In the classical or Brånemark technique, Zygomatic Implants are placed maneuvering through the maxillary sinus, until the zygomatic arch is reached.
 In the Stella and Warner's, a more direct visualization of the base of the malar bone is achieved, thanks to the opening of a large window